 Certain “warranties” are implied in the sale of a product, including an implied “warranty of fitness for a particular purpose”.
 Essentially this means that the manufacturer and distributors are deemed to have promised that the product they put on the market is not unreasonably dangerous given its purpose and usefulness.
 Some sellers also include express warranties with the products they sell.
 The New York Court of Appeals (the State’s highest Court) has held that even if a product is not “defective” and even if the manufacturer and distributer were not “negligent” in making and selling it, they may be held liable for “breach of warranty” under certain circumstances.
 Contact us for a free consultation about your breach of warranty claim.What is the Statute of Limitations for Products Claims?

 The statute of limitations for product defects and negligence is generally 3 years from the date of the injury, but a breach of warranty claim runs 4 years from the date of sale.
 However, some “tolls” might apply to make these statutes run longer.
 For example, a child’s statute of limitations is “tolled” until he or she is 18.
 For example, a 10-year old who is injured by a defective product will generally have until his 21st birthday to sue a manufacturer or distributor for a product defect.
 But it is always better to bring the claim sooner, while the evidence is still “hot”, rather than later, when it is stale.
 It is also essential that the defective product be preserved and analyzed promptly after the accident.
 In fact, your failure to do so can, in certain circumstances called “spoliation”, result in the dismissal of your case.
-So don’t delay if you believe you have a product liability claim; contact us for a free consultation.What if I can’t afford an attorney?
+So don’t delay if you believe you have a product liability claim, especially if you live in the Syracuse region, call our product liability attorneys for a free consultation.What if I can’t afford an attorney?